NBA Live 97

-NBA Live 97 is the third installment of the NBA Live video games series.
-The cover features Mitch Richmond of the Sacramento Kings.
-The game was developed by EA Sports and released on November 1, 1996.
-The MS-DOS, Sega Saturn and PlayStation versions featured polygonal models for the on-court players, thus marking it as the first 3D EA Sports Basketball sequel for the series.
-It was also the first NBA Live released for the Sega Saturn.
+NBA Live 97 is the third installment of the NBA Live video game series by EA Sports, released in 1996.
+The MS-DOS, Sega Saturn, and PlayStation versions featured polygonal models for the on-court players, thus marking it as the first 3D EA Sports basketball sequel for the series.
+It was also the first NBA Live title released for the Saturn.
 The game received mostly positive reviews for its advanced graphics and wide array of available moves and plays, though the Saturn conversion was reviled for numerous technical deficiencies.
-NBA Live 97 is followed by NBA Live 98.
+NBA Live 97 was followed by NBA Live 98 in 1997.

 Development

 The player animations were all created using motion capture.
 Sacramento Kings players Mitch Richmond and Tyus Edney were among the motion capture actors.
 Audio commentary was provided by Al Murdoch and Ernie Johnson Jr.